tategakibunko/nehan.js/README.md

   // you can use regexp as element name like this.
   "header /h[1-6]/":{
     "font-weight":"bold",
-    // notice that directions in nehan.js are defined as 'logical' like this.
+    // note that directions in nehan.js are defined as 'logical' like this.
     "margin":{
       "after":"1.5em" // 'after' is 'bottom' if body.flow = 'lr-tb'('left' if 'tb-rl').
     }